 - Option to send keywords from the Bulk Analysis tab directly to the Keyword Manager

 But before you can bring in any traffic from search, you need to decide which search terms are worth targeting.
 This is where keyword research becomes so important.

 The Keyword Overview report is the easiest place to start your keyword research and get familiar with Semrush's reports and metrics.

 Analyzing a Keyword’s Value

-After launching a Keyword Overview report, SEMrush will provide you with all necessary information for an initial assessment of a keyword’s value, you will get the following metrics:
+When you launch a Keyword Overview report, Semrush will provide you with an initial assessment of a keyword’s value.

 - Trend: how much interest web searchers have shown in a given keyword in the last 12 months.